The Slow Adoption of Cloud Content Management

 This is where cloud content management can be a real advantage.
-Rather than ripping and replacing, cloud content management platforms can integrate with existing on-premise ECM systems and bring a host of new capabilities, such as automation and intelligent document processing.
+Rather than ripping and replacing, cloud content management platforms can integrate with existing on-premise ECM systems and bring a host of new capabilities, such as automation and AI document processing.
 This give CIOs and other IT leaders the flexibility to modernize business processes and simplify operations across departments.
 In a sense, newer cloud-native content management platforms just “ride” on top of legacy ECM, meaning IT gets all the benefits of new technology while avoiding painful and expensive upgrades.

 KnowledgeLake’s powerful cloud platform can be of optimal service in this kind of scenario.
 The lightweight, 100-percent cloud-based solution is the only cloud-native platform for capturing, processing, and managing critical business content.
 The solution’s connectivity with ECM systems is bi-directional—meaning the platform can tap into ECM systems to understand the taxonomy of each, then use that knowledge to route incoming documents to the appropriate system.
 Think of it as the perfect complement to legacy ECM.

 Interested in making the leap forward into cloud content management?
 Connect with one of our experts.

 4 min read

 Does Your RPA Vendor Allow You to Scale?April 16, 2020 Read More